contagon/handbook/handbook/10-aaronic-priesthood.md

 * The purposes of priesthood ordinances and blessings and how to perform them (see [chapter 18](18-priesthood-ordinances-and-blessings.md)).
 * How men and women work together to help accomplish God’s work.

-](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3)  For information about these topics, see “[Melchizedek Priesthood](https://www.churchofjesuschrist.org/study/manual/gospel-topics/melchizedek-priesthood?lang=eng),” “[Priesthood](https://www.churchofjesuschrist.org/study/manual/gospel-topics/priesthood?lang=eng),” and “[Women in the Church](https://www.churchofjesuschrist.org/study/manual/gospel-topics/women-in-the-church?lang=eng)” (Topics and Questions, topics.ChurchofJesusChrist.org).
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) For information about these topics, see “[Melchizedek Priesthood](https://www.churchofjesuschrist.org/study/manual/gospel-topics/melchizedek-priesthood?lang=eng),” “[Priesthood](https://www.churchofjesuschrist.org/study/manual/gospel-topics/priesthood?lang=eng),” and “[Women in the Church](https://www.churchofjesuschrist.org/study/manual/gospel-topics/women-in-the-church?lang=eng)” (Topics and Questions, topics.ChurchofJesusChrist.org).

 The elders quorum presidency and ministering brothers can help provide this instruction.
 It may occur individually in young men’s homes or in a class held outside of regular Sunday meetings.

-## 10.7 [Imageicon, guidelines for adaptation](https://www.churchofjesuschrist.org/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3) Stake Young Men Leaders
+## 10.7 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Stake Young Men Leaders

 The stake presidency calls and sets apart a high councilor to be the stake Young Men president.
 The high council members assigned to the Young Women and Primary may be called and set apart to serve as his counselors.
 Or, if a stake is large enough, other Melchizedek Priesthood holders from the stake may be called as counselors.
 (See [6.5](6-stake-leadership.md#65-high-council).)

 The stake Young Men president serves under the direction of the stake presidency.
-He and his counselors and secretary serve on the stake youth leadership committee (see [29.3.9](29-meetings-in-the-church.md#2939-imageicon-guidelines-for-adaptationstudymanualgeneral-handbook0-introductory-overviewlangengidtitlenumber3titlenumber3-stake-youth-leadership-committee-meeting)).
+He and his counselors and secretary serve on the stake youth leadership committee (see [29.3.9](29-meetings-in-the-church.md#2939-ao-stake-youth-leadership-committee-meeting)).
 He and his counselors help bishoprics by teaching them their duties for Aaronic Priesthood quorums.

 A brother from the membership of the stake may be called as the stake Young Men secretary.

-For more information about the responsibilities of the stake Young Men presidency and secretary, see [6.7.2](6-stake-leadership.md#672-stake-young-men-presidency) and [6.7.3](6-stake-leadership.md#673-imageicon-guidelines-for-adaptationstudymanualgeneral-handbook0-introductory-overviewlangengidtitlenumber3titlenumber3-stake-organization-secretaries).
+For more information about the responsibilities of the stake Young Men presidency and secretary, see [6.7.2](6-stake-leadership.md#672-stake-young-men-presidency) and [6.7.3](6-stake-leadership.md#673-ao-stake-organization-secretaries).

 ## 10.8 Additional Guidelines and Policies